 If you try out this recipe or anything else from my blog, I’d really love to hear any feedback!
 Please give it a rating, leave a comment, or tag a photo #rhiansrecipes on Instagram!
 Thank you.

-You can watch this quick video to see how to make the frosting;
+Watch this 30-second video to see how to make the frosting:

 Helpful tools to make this Gluten-Free Vegan Chocolate Hazelnut Cake: